orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [ ] See if I can improve reliability of upgrades with `NTFY_KEEPALIVE_INTERVAL`
 - [ ] See about increasing the per-visitor limits with `NTFY_VISITOR_*` to account for all the visitors that one user could use.
 30x or something.
 - [ ] Ntfy - Put Sandstorm ntfy on the [ntfy integrations page](https://docs.ntfy.sh/integrations/) next to cloudtron!
 Merge into ntfy?
+- [ ] Warn users that they need to get a new API URL once I publish the fullapi permission

 # Validate